Stephan T. Mashel

 After graduating from law school I served as the judicial clerk for the then Honorable Paul A. Lowengrub, P.J.
 Ch. from 1986-1987.
 Judge Lowengrub was the Presiding Judge of the Chancery Division, General Equity Part, in the Superior Court of New Jersey, Camden County.
 After completing my clerkship I became employed as an associate attorney with the law firm of Pelleteri, Rabstein & Altman located in Princeton, New Jersey as part of its Commercial Litigation Department.
 In 1989, I was hired by the then law firm of Craner, Nelson, Satkin & Scheer of Scotch Plains, New Jersey as an associate lawyer.
 My work there focused primarily on personal injury and business litigation.
 In 1991, I left Craner Nelson to start my own solo practice as a lawyer.

-I am a member of the National Employment Lawyers Association, the New Jersey Chapter of the National Employment Lawyers Association, the New Jersey Association for Justice, the New Jersey Bar Association and the Monmouth County Bar Association.
+I am a member of the National Employment Lawyers Association, the New Jersey Chapter of the National Employment Lawyers Association, the New Jersey Association for Justice, the New Jersey Bar Association, the Monmouth County Bar Association, and the New Jersey Council on Safety and Health (NJCOSH) where I sit on its Executive Board and serve as NJCOSH's Vice President of Employment Law.